Bambo-Rambo/RNG-Guides/HordeRNG.md

 This happens because the charm affects each Pokemon seperately.
 Like Normal wild shows 3 identical shiny frames, here we have 15.
 We will see later which of these to aim for.
-Just keep in mind that each of these shiny frames is a different horde.
+Just keep in mind that each of these shiny frames represent a different horde.

 ### Honey method - Prons and cons

-* (+) Quite easy to find and hit your target index (getting the correct slot, sync etc)
+* (+) Quite easy to find and hit your target TinyMT index (the correct slot, sync, HA etc)
 * (+) No chance of failing the horde encounter
 * (-) Unstable delays can result in getting the correct species but wrong stats, PID etc

 ### Moving method - Prons and cons

-* (+) Stable delay (+6)
+* (+) Stable delay (+6) - No need to calibrate
 * (-) In ORAS, only possible at long grass
-* (-) Will miss the encounter completely if not done right
+* (-) The desired index might be very far away, if you miss it, you won't have a second chance
-* (-) The desired index might be very far away, may not have time to combine with a nice frame
+* (-) Harder to do overall

 There is no way to tell which method is actually "better".
-Depending on the case/place, one may be more effective that the other.
+Depending on the case, one may be more effective that the other.
 I am gonna explain both and you can choose whichever works better for you.

-For either of the two methods, I recommend using the NTR helper to connect your console to the 2 programms.
+For either of the two methods, I recommend using the NTR helper in the 2 programms with Pcalc to make the whole process easier

-Connecting to 3DS RNG Tool will allow you to search for nice spreads faster, while Tiny Finder will read your TinyMT state immediately without having to type it manually every time.
+Connecting to 3DS RNG Tool will allow you to search for nice spreads faster, while Tiny Finder will read your TinyMT state with one button press without having to type it manually every time.

 # Honey Method